 Boa Constrictors Do Not Need UV Light

 Boa constrictors do not require UV (ultraviolet) light to maintain their health, but you can use a light if you want.
 If you choose to use light, use full-spectrum lighting or a low-watt incandescent bulb during the day.
 Place the lighting in a way that the snake does not come into direct contact with the bulb.
 Snakes can be seriously burned if lights are placed incorrectly.

-Take your new boa constrictor to the veterinarian for an initial examination then follow up with routine visits for maintain its health.
+A new pet boa constrictor should go to the veterinarian for an initial examination, then follow up with routine visits to maintain its health.
 Boa constrictors can become infested with parasites that could eventually be fatal.
-Some infestations can also be transmitted to humans so it is important to always cleanse your hands after handling your pet or its habitat.
+Some infestations can also be transmitted to humans, so it is important to always cleanse your hands after handling your pet or its habitat.
+Boa constrictors are also susceptible to respiratory conditions and skin diseases.
 Boa constrictors can live 20 to 30 years in the wild, so with proper care and maintenance your boa can lead a long, healthy life.

 Boa constrictors are classified as exotic pets, and there are laws that vary from state-to-state regarding the ownership of exotic animals.
 For example, Florida requires boa constrictor owners to have a permit, while Pennsylvania has no specific laws regarding reptiles.
 Each state has different laws, so before getting a boa constrictor to keep as a pet, you should contact your local game commission or city or county animal control department to find out the legal aspects of ownership.
 Certain large constrictor snakes are prohibited by the U.S. Fish and Wildlife Service Lacey Act in Florida, but the boa constrictor was not included in the 2015 law.